Screen Time, Sleep and Healthy Digital Habits

 Risk assessment

-How Excessive Screen Time Can Affect You
+How Too Much Screen Time Can Affect You

 Focus and Concentration

-Concentrate on homework
+Focus on homework

-Read long texts
+Read longer texts

 Complete tasks without distraction